immersive-arts/Sparck2_Documentation/docs/start/tutorials/03_Spatial_Augmented_Reality/Spatial_Aumented_Reality.md

 The following text explains and shows how to correctly setup all the different nodes for a Spatial Augmented Reality setup.

 ### Output Node
+TODO: Change the name to windows instead of Output, also relative images

 This node is used to output the rendered result of Sparck to some output devices, in this case the 4 projectors, basically it handles how the content is distributed for each outputs.

 ![Output node](images/image-1.png)<br>